These vegan Balsamic Roasted Brussels Sprouts with Walnuts make the perfect fall side dish. Add them to the Thanksgiving table too

 Follow Me on Pinterest!

-These vegan Balsamic Roasted Brussels sprouts with Walnuts make the perfect fall side dish.
+Balsamic Roasted Brussels Sprouts with Walnuts

 - ½ lb baby Brussels sprouts halved